-- d) Where the University has not duly authorised the user to act officially on its behalf, the user must make it clear that the views they express are their own and do not reflect those of the University or their individual School/Department.
-An explicit disclaimer should be included unless it is clear from the context that the author is representing the University or their School/Department.
-A standard disclaimer for addition to e-mails sent to external parties is available from https://intranet.uea.ac.uk/is/itregs/userguide/emaildisclaim. - e) Users should ensure that any information that is posted on a University website is accurate and reviewed regularly (at least on an annual basis).
+- confirmed and registered with the Social Media Co-ordinator via tweet@uea.ac.uk as soon as they are created. - e) Before creating a new website affiliated with the University, the user must consult the Digital Marketing Team at digitalmarketing@uea.ac.uk and follow guidance and advice given to be compliant with UEA policy.
+(Domain registrations will be considered and approved by the Digital Marketing Team and set up and administered by ISD via digitalmarketing@uea.ac.uk.) - The University may allow users to publish information over which it does not exercise any specific editorial control.
+However, unless the user has been duly authorised to act officially on behalf of the University, it disclaims all responsibility for such publications and asserts that the user will be held responsible for any infringements of law or applicable regulation, and for any consequent claims. - g) Where the University has not duly authorised the user to act officially on its behalf, the user must make it clear that the views they express are their own and do not reflect those of the University or their individual School/Department An explicit disclaimer should be included unless it is clear from the context that the author is representing the University or their School/Department.
+A standard disclaimer for addition to e-mails sent to external parties is available from https://intranet.uea.ac.uk/is/itregs/userguide/emaildisclaim - h) Users should ensure that any information that is posted on a University website is accurate and reviewed regularly (at least on an annual basis).